-Autoimmune encephalitidies ((Zlotnik et al, 2021), venous sinus thrombosis (Finisterer and Nics, 2021; Sharifian-Dorche et al, 2021), intracranial hemorrhage with venous sinus thrombosis occurring in the same patient (Purkayastha et al, 2021), and glial fibrillary acidic protein astrocytopathy (GFAP-A) can result following the second dose of an mRNA vaccine (Koh et al, 2022).
+Autoimmune encephalitidies ((Zlotnik et al. 2021), venous sinus thrombosis (Finisterer and Nics, 2021; Sharifian-Dorche et al, 2021), intracranial hemorrhage with venous sinus thrombosis occurring in the same patient (Purkayastha et al. 2021), and glial fibrillary acidic protein astrocytopathy (GFAP-A) can result following the second dose of an mRNA vaccine (Koh et al, 2022).
 Autoimmune encephalitis is difficult to diagnose with current clinical diagnostics and therefore often goes untreated (Graus et al, 2016).
 Autoantibodies can persist for at least 6 months following even mild Covid-19 disease (Liu et al, 2021; Su et al, 2022).
 Neurological symptoms will result (Patone et al, 2021; Finisterer, 2022), including memory and attention deficits for up to 9 months (Zhao et al, 2022), and brain autoimmunity with attack of myelin in neurons may result (Gupta and Weaver, 2021; Shabani, 2021).
 Autoantibodies acting on vascular endothelial cells (Bouillet et al, 2013) in the part of the blood supply that feeds the brain, can cause thrombotic thrombocytopenia (Zuo et al, 2020; Gunther et al, 2021), and cerebral venous sinus thrombosis (Finsterer, 2021), and may also underlie the generalized report of "brain fog" in such patients and other forms of encephalopathy (Huang and Huang, 2022).
 Recent studies have found that spike proteins in SARS-CoV-2 attach to vimentin (Amraei et al, 2022), which is present at the extracellular surface of endothelial cells.
 This is a possible mechanism underlying the vaccine induced vascular abnormalities.
 Autoantibodies are also known to attack neutrophils, a key component of the innate immune response, and therefore could be an important reason for severe Covid-19 in those with autoimmune disease, potentially even that induced from vaccination (Weiner and Segelmark, 2016).
+Further, a recent study from the Clevland Clinic finds that "The higher the number of vaccines [mRNA] previously received, the higher the risk of contracting COVID-19 (Shrestha et al, 2022).
+Thus, mRNA vaccination may increase the probability of SARAS-CoV-2 infection.
 Douaud et al (2022) found that Covid-19 whether severe or non-severe (not hospitalized), have significant brain damage.
 Whether this brain damage is the result of a hyperimmune response is not known, and therefore whether a hyperimmune response to vaccination could be resulting in the same brain damage is not known.
 However, because many of those autopsied after Covid-19 with CNS symptoms have not been found to have virions in their brain tissue, but do have immune cells present, a hyperimmune response is likely causative (Matschke et al, 2020).
 Concerning too is that mRNA vaccines may introduce DNA into the host genome, thus potentially introducing viral proteins to the host immune system for extended periods.
-Unlike what physicians in the media have said (Orfit, 2021), humans possess robust reverse transcriptase enzymes that can write RNA sequences into DNA (Chandramouly et al, 2021), and the possibility exists that mRNA vaccines may introduce a DNA message into human genomes (Zhang et al, 2021; Alden et al, 2022).
+Unlike what physicians in the media have said (Offit, 2021), humans possess robust reverse transcriptase enzymes that can write RNA sequences into DNA (Chandramouly et al, 2021), and the possibility exists that mRNA vaccines may introduce a DNA message into human genomes (Zhang et al, 2021; Alden et al, 2022).
 More work is required to provide good evidence whether this is happening in vaccinated humans (Doerfler, 2021).
+While we don't know whether the spike mRNA is inserted into our genomes, and, if so, whether that DNA would be expressed or suppressed, we do have evidence that spike proteins are expressed for at least two months following Covid-19 mRNA vaccination.